SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

   Structured entity-level JSON output
 ```

-This section describes how the full system is assembled for inference and how outputs are produced for downstream use.

 ##
 ## 12.2 Unified Pipeline Architecture

-The inference system follows the same two-stage architecture evaluated in the previous section:
+The inference system follows the same two-stage architecture evaluated in the previously.

-1. **Rule-based extraction**
-    - Generates high-recall candidate entities from clinical text.
-    - Preserves exact spans, concepts, sections, and sentence context.
-2. **Transformer validation**
-    - Scores each candidate entity using the trained BioClinicalBERT classifier.
-    - Applies the calibrated threshold (0.549) to produce a binary validity decision.

 The final inference architecture is implemented as a modular pipeline:

 ```text
 src/